DavinAnalytics/global-space-exploration-analysis/README.md

 | 4                   | 691              | 74.92%               | 183                    | 25.39              | 2            | 3

 **Implication for Aerospace:**
 This analysis strongly supports forming strategic partnerships.
-For companies like SpaceX, NASA, and Blue Origin, collaborating with reliable partners can meaningfully improve mission success probability, reduce development timelines, and lower overall costs.
+Collaborating with reliable partners can meaningfully improve mission success probability, reduce development timelines, and lower overall costs.
 This is especially valuable for complex, high-stakes programs such as lunar landings, Mars missions, or defense-related space projects.

 ---